Delaware.gov logo

 Dune breaches occurred during March and August of 2024 due to offshore storms.
 These storms resulted in flooding and closure of the SR 1 northbound lane for several hours as ocean water subsided, and the roadway could be cleared of sand and debris.

 North Beach requires a large volume of sand that is rapidly delivered to reconstruct the dune system to a template that would mitigate erosion.
-By implementing this project and repairing the Sand Bypassing Facility (expected early 2025), we anticipate North Beach will be sustained for several years.
+By implementing this project and repairing the Sand Bypassing Facility (expected in 2025), we anticipate North Beach will be sustained for several years.

 The Indian River Inlet Flood Shoal is a sandy borrow area that was previously used by the USACE in 2013 to rebuild North Beach following Hurricane Sandy.